All Products

 Note

-• Replace <version> in the preceding code with a specific version. spark-sql-kafka must be compatible with Spark and Kafka.
+• Replace <version> with the actual version. spark-sql-kafka must be compatible with both your Spark and Kafka versions.

-2. Use Spark SQL to query data changes.
+To verify that data is being written, use Spark SQL to query changes.
 For more information, see Basic usage.